-- Unit increase requests- The maximum enrollment limit for students in the College of L&S is 20.5 units.
-If you wish to enroll in more units, you can submit the Statistics Major Unit Cap Increase Request Form but it will not be reviewed until the 3rd week of the semester.
+- UNIT CAP INCREASES.
+The maximum enrollment limit for students in the College of L&S is 20.5 units.
+Statistics majors who wish to enroll in more units, can submit the Statistics Major Unit Cap Increase Request Form but it will not be reviewed until the 3rd week of the semester.
 You will hear back from us via email whether or not your request has been approved.
 Students who have additional majors will also need approval from their other major advisor(s).
 We will contact them before processing requests on our end.

 When a course is full: